bodleian/buildout.loris/README.md

 Create a virtualenv and run the buildout
 ----------------------------------------
-Add _docker to development.cfg if running in docker environment (or remove [...] from code below).
+Add _docker to development.cfg if running in docker environment.

 ```bash
 cd ~/sites/bodl-loris-svc